HMS Vanguard (1909): Explosion

 The ship anchored in Scapa Flow at about 18:30 on 9 July 1917 after having spent the morning exercising general evolutions concluding practising the routine for abandoning ship.
 The Captain made a speech to the ship's company in which he stated that under present conditions a ship would either blow up in a matter of seconds, or would take several hours to sink.
 Practically this meant that all would go down with the ship or that everybody would be saved.
-It is a remarkable coincidence that his words were to be so tragically proved in less than 12 hours.
 There is no record of anyone detecting anything amiss until the first detonation at 23:20.
 Vanguard sank almost instantly, with only three of the crew surviving, one of whom died soon afterwards.
 A total of 843 men were lost, including two Australian stokers from the light cruiser who were serving time in the battleship's brig.
 Another casualty was Commander Eto Kyōsuke, a military observer from the Imperial Japanese Navy, which was allied with the Royal Navy at the time through the Anglo-Japanese Alliance.
 The bodies of 17 of the 22 men recovered after the explosion, plus that of Lieutenant Commander Alan Duke, who died after being rescued, were buried at the Royal Naval Cemetery at Lyness, not far from the site of the explosion.
 The others are commemorated on the Chatham, Plymouth and Portsmouth Naval Memorials.